 Stainless steel is generally very expensive and the low price of this bar is only temporary, so get it while you can.
 Whether for yourself or as a gift, it’s a hell of a deal either way.

 Update: this bar is no longer offered.
 Sorry!

 Rogue Ohio Power Belt & Ohio WL Belt

 It’s probably already too late to order a custom suede power belt in time for Christmas, but it’s not too late to get one of the two Rogue Ohio leather belts.

 Both of these are beautiful belts; very classic both in design and color, and hand-made to last.
-They both have seamless steel rollers on the buckle, reinforced stitching, the handsome Rogue logo on the back of the belt, and come in a multitude of sizes to help make sure you get a good fit around the waist.
+They both have seamless steel rollers on the buckle, reinforced stitching, a Rogue logo on the back of the belt, and come in a multitude of sizes to help make sure you get a good fit around the waist.
 The Power Belt is $108, and the WL Belt is $115; both are made in the USA.